Where we are

 The Social Neuroscience of Human Attachment Lab (SoNeAt Lab) is located at the Centre for Brain Science, Department of Psychology, University of Essex (Colchester, UK).
 PI: Dr Pascal Vrticka.

-The SoNeAt Lab’s principal line of investigation is devoted to examining the psychological, behavioural, biological, physiological, and neural basis of human attachment, and to translate the obtained findings into theoretical models – such as the functional neuro-anatomical model of organised and disorganised / disrupted attachment (NAMA and NAMDA).
+SoNeAt Lab’s principal line of investigation is devoted to examining the social neuroscience of human attachment, and to translate the obtained findings into theoretical models – such as the functional neuro-anatomical models of organised and disorganised / disrupted attachment (NAMA and NAMDA).

 Please click on the icons below if you would like to learn more about: